 He’s a faster swimmer than I am.
 Harry cast an eye at Viktor’s muscled torso.
 Probably a lot faster.
-And Fleur’s probably somewhere nearby, too.
+And Fleur’s likely somewhere nearby, too.

 He raised his wand.
 ‘Incarcerous,’ he burbled.

 Thick, black bindings shot from the tip of his wand.
-They tangled Vicktor’s arms and legs.
+They tangled Viktor’s arms and legs.

 Harry dragged himself round the far side of the monolith and cut the kelp off Katie as Viktor twisted round in the water overhead.